twilio-professional-services/flex-schedule-manager/README.md

 Note the domain name that is output when the deploy completes.

+**Note: Running this command after making changes to the schedule configuration will revert those changes, so be sure to first back up schedule configuration if you need to re-deploy.**

 Then, update the Flex UI configuration with the serverless function domain from above:

 ```